Poma: Fixed grip chairlifts

 Poma's fixed grip chairlifts have proven popular throughout the world.
 Poma's first two-seater fixed grip chairlift was constructed in 1958.
 Following this, the three-seater chairlift was introduced in 1973.
 This was followed by four-seater, and more recently six seater fixed grip chairlifts.

-The Alpha chairlift terminal was introduced in 1982 and continues to be popular today.
+The Alpha chairlift terminal was introduced in 1982 and continues to be popular today, however now they are currently only manufactured in North America.
 Prior to the Alpha terminal, Delta terminals were used.
 This type of terminal was such a great success that even presently a majority can still be seen operating worldwide.
 Both the Delta and Alpha chairlift terminals have the capability of being converted into detachable lifts later on, thus increasing the chairlift's capacity without constructing an entirely new installation.

 Detachable chairlifts

 Poma introduced detachable chairlifts in 1972 in Pralognan-la-Vanoise (Dou de l'Ecu) and Saint-Lary (Soum de Matte).
 In 1982, Poma built a detachable chairlifts with an operating speed of 5 m/s - which, at the time, was the fastest in the world.
-In 1991, Poma unveiled their Omega detachable terminal which was more compact than previous terminals.
-The company built its first six-passenger detachable chairlift in 1993 and its first eight-passenger lift was constructed in Méribel, France in the year 2000.
+In 1991, Poma unveiled their Omega detachable terminal(first Omega lift was the Loyes chairlift in Val D'Isere) which was more compact than previous terminals.
+The company built its first six-passenger detachable chairlift in 1993(Le Tour, Avoriaz) and its first eight-passenger lift was constructed in Méribel, France in the year 2000.
 Also in 2000, the company replaced the Omega line of detachable terminals with the new Phoenix model.
-In addition, Poma also have now introduced the Multix terminals in their detachable chairlifts, while new North American lifts continue to feature the Omega terminal.
+In addition, In 2005, Poma also have now introduced the Multix terminals in their detachable chairlifts(which are actually Leitner designs, with the only difference being the station's facade and, before the 2020s, the main bull/pulleywheels), while new North American lifts continue to feature the Omega terminal.